How Does Debt Consolidation Really Work?

 There isn’t much reason to consolidate your mortgage debt with your other debts.
 In many cases, mortgage debt comes with a lower interest rate, and there’s a potential tax deduction for the interest you pay.

-However, if you have multiple home equity lines of credit, or if you have a second mortgage, you might want to consolidate all that debt.
-If you have enough equity in your home, you can refinance all your home-related date, consolidating it into a new mortgage that pays off all the smaller debts.
+However, if you have multiple home equity lines of credit or if you have a second mortgage, you might want to consolidate all that debt.
+If you have enough equity in your home, you can refinance all your home-related debt, consolidating it into a new mortgage that pays off all the smaller debts.

 Often, when you do this, you extend the term of your loan longer, which can end up costing you more.